 Many visitors to Maui often elect to tour Haleakala Crater at sunrise.
 No argument there—watching the sun ascend from its peak is one of Earth’s rarest and most astonishing pleasures.
 But daytime at the summit is just as brilliant, especially since the park tends to be calmer once the dawn crowd clears.
 Go early enough to view the park’s wildlife before the sun vanishes—the Haleakala silversword grows nowhere else on the planet.

-For those anxious about making the drive themselves, or those looking to learn more about the local history and culture with input from a knowledgeable local guide, we recommend the guided Haleakala Sunrise Tour or more in-depth Central Maui, Upcountry & Haleakala Park Tour with Valley Isle Excursions.
-Round trip transportation is included, as well as meals, and group sizes are no more than 12 people per guide to ensure you’re well looked after.
+For those anxious about making the drive themselves or those looking to learn more about the local history and culture with input from a knowledgeable local guide, we recommend the guided Haleakala Sunrise Tour or the more in-depth Central Maui, Upcountry & Haleakala Park Tour.
+Round-trip transportation is included, as well as meals, and group sizes are no more than 12 people per guide to ensure you’re well looked after.

 Day 7: Disappear

 Often referred to as the Pineapple Island, Lanai sure boasts a boatload of treasures for being the smallest of Hawaii’s six major islands.
 Most people choose to spend their day around the island in its pristine waters.